-Below is a look at the past 30 years of San Francisco Bay Area real estate boom and bust cycles.
+Below is a look at the past 30+ years of San Francisco Bay Area real estate boom and bust cycles.
 Financial-market cycles have been around for hundreds of years, all the way back to the Dutch tulip mania of the 1600’s.
 While future cycles will vary in their details, the causes, effects and trend lines are often quite similar.
 Looking at cycles gives us more context to how the market works over time and where it may be going -- much more than dwelling in the immediacy of the present with excitable pronouncements of "The market's crashing and won't recover in our lifetimes!" or "The market's crazy hot and the only place it can go is up!"

 Up, Down, Flat, Up, Down, Flat...(Repeat)

-Smoothing out the bumps delivers this overview for the past 30 years.
-Whatever the phase of the cycle, up or down, while it’s going on people think it will last forever: Every time the market crashes, the consensus becomes that real estate won’t recover for decades.
+Smoothing out the bumps delivers the simplified overview above for the past 30 years.
+Whatever the phase of the cycle, up or down, while it’s going on people think it will last forever.
+Going up, it's never going to stop!
+And then every time the market goes down, the consensus becomes that real estate won’t recover for decades (or even "in our lifetimes").
 But the economy mends, the population grows, people start families, inflation builds up over the years, and repressed demand of those who want to own their own homes builds up.
 In the early eighties, mid-nineties and in 2012, after about 4 years of a recessionary housing market, this repressed demand jumps back in (or "explodes" might be a good description) and prices start to rise again.
-It's not unusual for a big surge in values to occur in the first couple years after a recovery begins.
+(The dotcom bubble adjustment caused no lasting recession in home values.)

-In the charts below tracking the S&P Case-Shiller Home Price Index for the 5-County San Francisco Metro Area (charts 1, 2 & 4), the data points refer to home values as a percentage of those in January 2000.
+In the 2 charts below tracking the S&P Case-Shiller Home Price Index for the 5-County San Francisco Metro Area, the data points refer to home values as a percentage of those in January 2000.
 January 2000 equals 100 on the trend line: 66 means prices were 66% of those in January 2000; 175 signifies prices 75% higher.

 1983 through 1995